bvkimball/express-compile/README.md

 require('./mylib')   // mylib.ts
 ```

+### My LESS/SCSS imports aren't getting compiled

+Add the `disableStyleCache` flag to the options passed into the compiler

 ### Babel keeps running on my ES5 source

 Add `'use nobabel';` to the top of your file to opt-out of Babel compilation.